 Content Warning: Please be advised, the below article might mention topics that include prescription medication, abuse of medication, and addiction.
 The information found in the article is not a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health providers with any questions you may have.

 An ADHD screening can give you the answers you need.
 For many, a diagnosis of ADHD can be of great relief as it affirms the struggles that the person has been experiencing for many years.
 Difficulties maintaining attention, filtering out distractions, and controlling impulsive behavior can be challenging, but an ADHD evaluation can be the first step toward treating your symptoms properly.
+If you’re an adult considering assessments for attention deficit hyperactivity disorder, you’re not alone.
+Getting treated for distressing symptoms that you’ve had all your life can make you feel complete and help you find doctors and therapists who take you seriously.

 Understanding Adult ADHD

 ADHD is thought to be caused by low levels of dopamine and norepinephrine in key areas of the brain responsible for controlling behavior and attention.
 ADHD is not something you can just "snap out of," and attempts to do more may only aggravate matters.
+Family history also plays a part in deficit hyperactivity disorder ADHD.
+Parents often pass their ADHD on to their children without realizing it.
+Many people do not get a diagnosis until they are fully adults due to stigma or ignorance from family or doctors when they were children.

 How ADHD Is Diagnosed